 This Architectural Overview Technical Report is intended to provide an introduction to the Converged Cable Access Platform (CCAP) architecture.
-The CCAP architecture has been specified in an integrated and a modular implementation.
-This document describes both the integrated and modular architectures and discusses the various CableLabs specifications that contain normative requirements pertaining to the CCAP.
-In addition, this document describes the architectural entities and interfaces that make up the integrated and modular implementations, as well as the protocols they support.
-For the modular implementation, this document provides an overview of the operation of Packet Shelf and Access Shelf devices, as well as the interface between them.
+This document describes the architecture and discusses the various CableLabs specifications that contain normative requirements pertaining to a CCAP.
+In addition, this document describes the architectural entities and interfaces that make up the implementation, as well as the protocols they support.